machin3boy/Lachesis/PyLachesis/README.md

 The `run_lachesis_multiinstance` method functions as a main driver to execute the Lachesis protocol in a multi-instance scenario.
 This method processes a collection of events for each validator instance, based on data from an input file.
 Optionally, it can generate individual graph results for each validator instance.
 The method also verifies the consistency of each instance with a reference instance, ensuring the accuracy of the protocol's execution.

-- `input_filename`: This is the name of the input file that contains the event data to be processed.
+- `input_filename` is the name of the input file that contains the event data to be processed.
 The data in this file is parsed into a list of events, with each event containing details about the validator, timestamp, sequence, etc.
-- `output_folder`: This is the folder where individual graphical representations of the final state of each validator instance will be saved, provided that `graph_results` is set to True.
+- `output_folder`: This is the folder where individual graphical representations of the final state of each validator instance will be saved, provided that `graph_results` is set to `True`.
-- `graph_results`: This is a Boolean parameter that determines whether or not to generate graphical representations of the final state for each validator instance.
-If set to True, a graph will be generated and saved for each validator instance in the `output_folder`.
+- `graph_results` is a boolean parameter that determines whether or not to generate graphical representations of the final state for each validator instance.
+If set to `True`, a graph will be generated and saved for each validator instance in the `output_folder`.

 The steps followed by this function are as follows:

 1. **Setup**: The method sets up input file path and the `graph_results` flag.
 The `process` method of `LachesisMultiInstance` is called to process the events for each validator instance.
 2. **Reference Instance Creation**: A reference instance is created by running the Lachesis protocol using the `run_lachesis` method on the input file.
 This serves as a reference for verifying the multi-instance run.
-3. **Graph Result Generation**: If `graph_results` is set to True, the method iterates over each validator instance and generates a graph of the final state of the protocol.
+3. **Graph Result Generation**: If `graph_results` is set to `True`, the method iterates over each validator instance and generates a graph of the final state of the protocol.
 These graphs are saved as PDF files in the `output_folder`, with individual files for each validator instance.
 4. **Verification**: The method then verifies the accuracy and consistency of each validator instance in relation to the reference instance.
 Several aspects are verified such as frame, block, time, frame to decide, quorum cache, root set validators, events, root set events, validator cheater list, and atropos roots.
 If any inconsistency is detected, an assertion error will be raised, indicating the specific inconsistency.

 This method is important for testing and verifying the Lachesis protocol in scenarios where multiple validator instances are active simultaneously.
 It provides a means to evaluate the protocol's ability to maintain consistency and accuracy across different instances to verify that the consensus algorithm functions deterministically.

 ### class Lachesis

-The Lachesis class serves as the core entity that encapsulates the individual processing of each validator in the Lachesis consensus protocol.
+The `Lachesis` class serves as the core entity that encapsulates the individual processing of each validator in the Lachesis consensus protocol.
 This involves managing and processing incoming events from the Directed Acyclic Graph (DAG), executing the protocol to assign attributes like frames and blocks to the events, and identifying special events such as roots or Atropos roots.

 The Lachesis class also plays a crucial role in handling suspected anomalies or exceptions, such as identifying and managing cheater events.
 It is equipped with methods that maintain the integrity of the consensus process by detecting forks and rectifying the anomalies associated with them.